-In short, no. This incredibly stunning trade sends Toronto’s franchise player, as well as a solid back-up big in Jakob Poetl and a 2019 first round pick, to the opposite conference, while Toronto gets a one-year flyer in Kawhi Leonard, and Danny Green.
+In short, no. This incredibly stunning trade sends Toronto’s franchise player, a solid backup big in Jakob Poetl, and a 2019 first round pick to the opposite conference, while Toronto gets a one-year flyer in Kawhi Leonard, and Danny Green.
 It’s been brought up nonstop since the trade that the trade works for both teams, and I have no doubt that both teams will benefit greatly from this trade in the short-term.

 Both players were reportedly dissatisfied with the trade, with Kawhi being sent out of the country as a way for the Spurs to stall him from going to a conference rival.
 DeRozan had several Instagram stories that showed his displeasure at what he thought was a lack of loyalty and total misdirection by the front office.
 I’m sure Popovich will have a field day with manipulating DeRozan’s thought process and trying to incorporate his skill set into the system.

 DeRozan theoretically works in Pop’s current offense as is, with his slashing, ball-handling, ability to create his own shot, and mid-range shooting all being components of the Kawhi-centric system Popovich was effectively utilizing in the 2016-17 season.
-Last season, Toronto finally got around to implementing what Popovich has been preaching for decades now; moving the ball, attack the defense, make the right play; there’s no reason DeRozan shouldn’t be picking up right where he left off in Toronto, and perhaps even improving upon his game.
-He started taking less long two’s for the first time in his career, committing more to attacking the basket, passing the ball or taking his mid-range shots, while still attempting more threes than he’s ever had in his career.
-Under Popovich, all this should improve.
+Last season, Toronto finally got around to implementing what Popovich has been preaching for decades now; moving the ball, attack the defense, and make the right play.
+There’s no reason DeRozan shouldn’t be picking up right where he left off in Toronto, and perhaps even improving upon his game.
+He started taking less long twos for the first time in his career, committing more to attacking the basket, passing the ball, or taking his mid-range shots, while still attempting more threes than ever before.
+Under Popovich, all of this should improve.

 Toronto’s situation is much more uncertain.
 Kawhi can certainly lead this team to a Finals appearance, but it won’t be as easy as many1 are stating.
 Boston and Philadelphia are both franchises on the cusp, but with LeBron out West, Kawhi can take over as the best player in the East, and lead this team that was the top seed in the Eastern Conference last season to its first Finals appearance.
 He may still leave anyway.

-All that being said; culture means nothing if you’re not winning anything.
+All that being said, culture means nothing if you’re not winning anything.
 Masai Ujiri recognizes this concept, that’s why he traded his best player and the franchise piece, for a better player with championship experience.
 Much like DeRozan, Kawhi was raw when entering the league, but he wasn’t afforded the luxury of growing pains on a franchise without much legacy.
-Kawhi was a defensive stud from day one, and plugged right into Pop’s well-established culture; improving his game until completely taking over the squad in his third-place MVP finish 2016-17 season.
-DeRozan had a knack for isolation scoring early on, averaging only 8.6 points on a career high 49.8% from the field his rookie season; comparable to James Harden’s 9.9 points on 40.3% from the field his rookie season, and when you realize their usage rates were close as well; Harden’s 20.4% beats out DeRozan’s 18.1%, with Harden also playing 1.3 more minutes a game and taking 1 more shot a game, you realized early on this 20-year-old kid could be the superstar of the franchise, as his scoring output improved his second season while the team around him struggled mightily.
+Kawhi was a defensive stud from day one, and plugged right into Pop’s well-established culture; improving his game until completely taking over the squad in 2016-17 with his third-place MVP finish.
+DeRozan had a knack for isolation scoring early on, averaging 8.6 points on a career high 49.8% from the field his rookie season; comparable to James Harden’s 9.9 points on 40.3% from the field his rookie season.
+When you also realize their usage rates were close as well; Harden’s 20.4% beats out DeRozan’s 18.1%, with Harden also playing 1.3 more minutes a game and taking one more shot a game, you realized early on that DeRozan could be the superstar of the franchise, and his scoring output improved his second season, but the team around him struggled mightily.

 It’s only after the press conferences will I be able to get a more vivid picture of how these athletes react to the situation in the media, and what to expect of each team going forward as far as strategy, personnel, and chemistry.
 It was a seemingly out-of-nowhere trade, but the Spurs did say they would not trade Kawhi to any Western Conference team, and I knew they would stick by their word.
 Still, the Raptors?
 Masai Ujiri better be on the hot seat, because he didn’t have a good reputation coming into Toronto, and he just gave up his best player, a solid player who helped make them the best second unit in basketball last season, and a first round draft pick, to an organization who had no leverage.
 Ujiri better hope Kawhi really is “warming up” to the idea of playing in Toronto2, because if he leaves, which he will, then you’ll be forced to rebuild, possibly without a first round draft pick, for the second year in a row I might add.
 Lowry will be in the final year of his contract, and Valanciunas has the option to opt out.
 I don’t know if you can get a first round pick for Lowry, who will turn 33 a month after next season’s trade deadline.
 All this will lead to a grand rebuild, and it all may be without Ujiri this time.